SpongePowered/SpongeDocs/source/server/getting-started/configuration/index.rst

 The ``tracker.conf`` can be used to configure the Phase Tracker and the ``custom_data.conf`` is used to manage custom data added by plugins.

-Modifying the Configuration using a Text Editor
+Modifying the Configuration Using a Text Editor
 ===============================================

 Open the desired file using your preferred editor, the Sponge configuration files use HOCON, you can read more